LineaLabs/lineapy/README.md

 Usage: lineapy [OPTIONS] FILE_NAME

 Options:
-  --mode TEXT     Either `memory`, `dev`, `test`, or `prod` mode --slice TEXT    Print the sliced code that this artifact depends on --print-source  Whether to print the source code --print-graph   Whether to print the generated graph code --verbose       Print out logging for graph creation and execution --help          Show this message and exit.
+  --mode TEXT          Either `memory`, `dev`, `test`, or `prod` mode --slice TEXT         Print the sliced code that this artifact depends on --export-slice TEXT  Requires --slice.
+Export the sliced code that {slice}
+                       depends on to {export_slice}.py --print-source       Whether to print the source code --print-graph        Whether to print the generated graph code --verbose            Print out logging for graph creation and execution --help               Show this message and exit.

 # Run linea on a Python file to analyze it.
 # Use --print-graph to print out the graph it creates